Caldan11200/EnchantingPlugin/README.md

 Custom enchants for Scout server

 # Implemented Enchantments
+- Shimmer
+- Telepathy
 - Yeet
-- Telepathy

 # Planned Enchantments
 - Auto Smelt
+- Avarice
 - Backpack
-- Shimmering
 - Canabalistic
-- Avarice

 # Have an idea?
 - Use the issues section to make a suggestion and/or comment on other suggestions